emrgncr/kusisbar/README.md

 ![Alt text](./img/ss3.png "Example")

 The addon is tested only on Firefox for Linux, but it should work for other browsers as well.
+(Also seems to work fine on Chrome, Windows.)

 ## Installation

 Currently the only way of installing is downloading (or cloning) this repository and installing the addon manually.

+After a successfull installation, the addon should work in the background when a KUSIS tab is open.